webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Send backups to DreamObjects after a month, purge local copy

 * Setup alerts (aremysitesup is insufficient)

 * Rework Varnish files: compression is not working from Fastly, fix ESI

 * Make Fastly VCL to point to salt master with basic "server maintenance in progress" page if origin is unresponsive
-* '''Upgrade to latest Ubuntu 14.04 LTS version''', and their configured services for each VM types;
-** source

 * Improve Fastly service configs:
 ** ''www.webplatform.org'' fastly service to be completely cookie less, hold DreamObject images (instead of static.webplatform.org)